 There are four types of MS, which we’ve outlined here:

 - Relapsing Remitting (RRMS): Relapsing Remitting Multiple Sclerosis is the most common form of the disease.
 It is characterized by relapses or “attacks” (periods of symptom exacerbation or flare-ups), and remission (periods of little or no disease activity or symptoms).
 These periods can last for just a few days or up to several months.

 - Secondary Progressive MS (SPMS): Secondary Progressive MS is characterized by fewer periods of remission.
-This means that nerve cells are being broken down more continuously and, thus, disability can be more severe and usually remains during periods of remission.
+This means that nerve cells are being broken down more continuously; thus, disability can be more severe.
+Those with this condition can become completely dependent on family members or caregivers (who can be found by searching for keywords like disability support sunshine coast or elsewhere on the Web).
+Know that it is possible that those suffering from this disease will need assistance for completing their daily tasks like sling transfers and bowel care.
+As a result, it might even persist during periods of remission, requiring you to file a TPD Insurance claim.
 According to the National MS Society, of the 85 % of people who are diagnosed with RRMS, approximately half will transition to SPMS within 10 years, and most will transition within 25 years.

 - Primary Progressive MS (PPMS): This type of MS begins with mild disability that increases slowly but steadily over time with no periods of remission.
 According to the Mayo Clinic, only about 15% of people who are diagnosed with MS have this type of the disease.